Bluevale and Whitevale Towers: Demolition

 Demolition of the towers was originally scheduled to take place prior to the 2014 Commonwealth Games, but the complexity of the task pushed the date back to early 2015.

 Owing to the buildings' design, and their close proximity to the busy North Clyde Line railway which runs immediately next to the site, a conventional "blowdown" with explosives was deemed impractical.
-The buildings instead would be literally disassembled floor by floor using the "top down" method.
-The deconstruction process began on in January 2015, starting with the Bluevale tower.
+The buildings instead would be disassembled floor by floor using the "top down" method.

+The deconstruction process began in January 2015, starting with the Bluevale tower.
 The neighbouring Whitevale tower was deconstructed in a similar fashion in 2016.